 Elsewhere in the park, you’ll find food trucks and stalls selling quick eats.
 Here, I saw some burgers being sold for the 6-7 euro range and smoothies for 5.

 I personally had a (mediocre) cappuccino for 2.70.
-The prices aren’t ridiculous, but the quality certainly won’t blow you away, so I would arrange to bring my own food if I were you.
+The prices could be worse, but the quality certainly won’t blow you away, so I would arrange to bring my own food if I were you.

 Can I bring my dog to Keukenhof?